narges-mohammadi/MB12-project/Readme.md

 | Plan Curvature                  | Plan Curvature is the horizontal curvature, intersecting with the XY plane.        |
 | AAC                             | ---        |

-Meteorological measurements were also provided by Paolo Nasta.
+Meteorological measurements including temperature, precipitation and evapotranspiration were also provided by Paolo Nasta.

 ## Brief overview of study sites: